Ranscombe Farm

 Ranscombe Farm, in Cuxton in North Kent, is a Plantlife Nature Reserve and working farm.
 Part of the site is included in the Cobham Woods Site of Special Scientific Interest, and the whole farm is within the Kent Downs Area of Outstanding Natural Beauty.

 Ranscombe Farm Reserve works in partnership with five other sites in the local area.
-They are Shorne Wood Country Park, Jeskyns, Cobham Park, Ashenbank Wood and the Cobham Leisure Plots.
+They are Shorne Woods Country Park, Jeskyns, Cobham Park, Ashenbank Wood and the Cobham Leisure Plots.

 It has been a source for flower collectors for centuries.
 Nationally rare species, Hairy Mallow and Meadow Clary, were both collected from Ranscombe Farm, in 1699 and 1792 respectively.
 Other rarities include Ground Pine and Broad-leaved Cudweed and at least six species of orchid including Fly, Lady ('Fair Maidens of Kent') and Man Orchid.

 The chalk grassland hosts a rich suite of plants including Wild Liquorice and Horseshoe Vetch.